Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 *(IC=Ingress Controller)*

-An ingress controls is a http(s) proxy, which then forwards it to internal pods.
+An ingress controls is an http(s) proxy, which then forwards it to internal pods.
 Additionally, it can handle SSL certificates.

 ### Volumes